doherty100/kidzhackphilly/13-games-part-06/README.md

 ## Review

-In previous lesson we added code that draws the baseball on the canvas when it is thrown at the target.
+In the previous lesson we added code that draws the baseball on the canvas when it is thrown at the target.

 ## Hands on